Customers frequently ask us, “How big should my Knowledge Guru game be?”

 Use the links provided below to get specific guidance by game type.

-A general guideline is to target seven to nine days of game play.
+- For Drive games played over time, target seven to nine days of game play.
 This should allow players to play all the games multiple times and equates to about 45 minutes spent with the app over a period of two to three weeks’ time with a goal of playing three times per week.

 Balloon Burst enables you to identify a minimum of two categories to as many as six.
 For each category you include you must create statements that a player can associate with that category.
 The minimum number of statements required for a category is three.
 For an optimal game, provide at least six statements for each category if you only have two categories or five statements per category if you have three or more categories.